TPOL S 251

 Selected themes in American and occasionally other modern and contemporary cultures.
 Themes and readings may include: advertising and consumer culture; class and culture, gender and sexuality, identity, and post-9/11 culture.

-PLEASE NOTICE: This course is subtitled TORTURE AND HUMAN RIGHTS--a focus developed out of the last in the series of the official description (above): "post-9/11 culture."
+PLEASE NOTE: This course is subtitled TORTURE AND HUMAN RIGHTS.
+This focus is most closely related to the last item in the catelogue description ("post-9/11 culture").
 Shortly after September 11, 2001, the United States government, under the banner of a “global war on terror,” authorized detention and interrogation practices that are widely acknowledged to constitute torture and cruel, inhuman and degrading treatment and that therefore violated national and international law.
 President Obama reversed most of these policies by executive order.
 This course introduces students to the recent history of U.S. torture policy in the context of the “war on terror.”
 We will examine what is now known about such policies, where they originated, how they were implemented, and how they were legally and politically facilitated.
 In addition, we will examine the conditions that contributed to the torture and abuse of prisoners in Iraq and Afghanistan.
 We will compare these policies to existing human rights law and other legal constraints.
 Finally, we will examine the issue of accountability for these human rights violations.

 Student learning goals